Financial-Times/origami/apps/astro-website/src/content/documentation/services/polyfill-service.md

 collection_id: services
 ---

 Polyfill.io is a service which accepts a request for a set of browser features and returns only the polyfills that are needed by the requesting browser.

-This service is freely available to anyone, though it's offered without a service-level agreement for users outside of the Financial Times.

-To start using the Polyfill Service, please <a href="https://polyfill.io/">refer to the service documentation</a>.
+It used to be owned and maintained by the Origami team within the Financial Times.
+This is no longer the case, and we no longer proactively recommend its use.